jkaf-kafacK/increment-Learning/README.md

-## We are looking to study incremental learning”
+## We are looking to study incremental learning

 The ever growing porgress in ML and specifically in DL allows for building efficient frameworks for video analysis and porcessing.